jtekt/ecr-pull-secret-renewer/README.md

 # AWS ECR credentials renewer

-A simple script to update an imagePullSecret in every namespace in other to pull images from AWS ECR
+A simple container to update an imagePullSecret in every namespace of a Kubernetes cluster in order to pull images from AWS ECR.

 ## Environment variables